Microbial biogeography: Microbial vs macro-organism biogeography

 Microbial biogeographic patterns are often similar to those of macro-organisms.
 Microbes generally follow well-known patterns such as the distance decay relationship, the abundance-range relationship, and Rapoport's rule.
 This is surprising given the many disparities between microorganisms and macro-organisms, in particular their size (micrometers vs. meters), time between generations (minutes vs. years), and dispersibility (global vs. local).
 However, important differences between the biogeographical patterns of microorganism and macro-organism do exist, and likely result from differences in their underlying biogeographic processes (e.g., drift, dispersal, selection, and mutation).
 For example, dispersal is an important biogeographical process for both microbes and larger organisms, but small microbes can disperse across much greater ranges and at much greater speeds by traveling through the atmosphere (for larger animals dispersal is much more constrained due to their size).
 As a result, many microbial species can be found in both northern and southern hemispheres, while larger animals are typically found only at one pole rather than both.
+Furthermore, microorganisms, such as bacteria, are affected by conditions at very small scales that may differ from the scales that are typically considered for macro-organisms.
+For example, soil bacterial diversity is shaped by the carbon input and connectivity in microscale aqueous habitats.

 Distinct patterns

-Reversed latitudinal diversity gradient
+Reversed and non-monotonous latitudinal diversity gradients

 Larger organisms tend to exhibit latitudinal gradients in species diversity, with larger biodiversity existing in the tropics and decreasing toward more temperate polar regions.
-In contrast, a study on indoor fungal communities found microbial biodiversity to be significantly higher in temperate zones than in the tropics.
-The same study found that drastically different buildings exhibited the same indoor fungal composition in any given location, where similarity increased with proximity.
-Thus despite human efforts to control indoor climates, outside environments appear to be the strongest determinant of indoor fungal composition.
+In contrast, studies on indoor fungal communities and global topsoil microbiomes found microbial biodiversity to be significantly higher in temperate zones than in the tropics.
+Interestingly, different buildings exhibited the same indoor fungal composition in any given location, where similarity increased with proximity.
+Thus, despite human efforts to control indoor climates, outside environments appear to be the strongest determinant of indoor fungal composition.
+On the other hand, the strong biogeographical pattern of soil bacteria is typically attributed to changes in environmental factors such as soil pH.
+However, soil pH may be a biogeographical proxy that is affected by a soils climatic water balance, which mediates carbon inputs and the connectivity of bacterial aqueous habitats.

 Bipolar latitude distributions

 Certain microbial populations exist in opposite hemispheres and at complementary latitudes.
-These ‘bipolar’ (or ‘antitropical’) distributions are much rarer in macro-organisms; although macro-organisms exhibit latitude gradients, ‘isolation by geographic distance’ prevents bipolar distributions (e.g., polar bears are not found at both poles).
+These 'bipolar' (or 'antitropical') distributions are much rarer in macro-organisms; although macro-organisms exhibit latitude gradients, 'isolation by geographic distance' prevents bipolar distributions (e.g., polar bears are not found at both poles).
 In contrast, a study on marine surface bacteria showed not only a latitude gradient, but also complementarity distributions with similar populations at both poles, suggesting no "isolation by geographic distance".
 This is likely due to differences in the underlying biogeographic process, dispersal, as microbes tend to disperse at high rates and far distances by traveling through the atmosphere.